aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/htmlsaveoptions/imageresolution/_index.md

 ---
 title: HtmlSaveOptions.ImageResolution
 second_title: Aspose.Words for .NET API Reference
 description: Specifies the output resolution for images when exporting to HTML MHTML or EPUB.
-Default is 96 dpi.
+Default is 96 dpi in C#
 type: docs
 weight: 350
 url: /net/aspose.words.saving/htmlsaveoptions/imageresolution/